rahulpnath/rahulpnath.com-old/source/_posts/2016-01-20-optimizing-octopress-workflow-for-new-posts.markdown

 #### **Cmder integration** ####

-[Cmder](http://cmder.net/) is a portable console emulator for Windows and provides a good nice looking feature rich console experience on Windows.
+[Cmder](http://cmder.net/) is a portable console emulator for Windows and provides a good nice looking feature rich console experience on Windows and is one of my [favourite tools](http://www.rahulpnath.com/blog/tools-that-I-use/).
 Creating alias for commands is one of the features, that allows to create a short key combination for an otherwise long command.
 You can use this to create commands for the task in Octopress like below

 ``` text
 alias rp=rake previewdrafts